 - chest pain

 - a fever of 100.4°F (38°C) or higher

 - a cough that last more than 10 days

 You may think you need antibiotics to treat your bronchitis.
-However, antibiotics can not treat viral bronchitis.
-Therefore, you should not pressure your doctor for these drugs.
+However, antibiotics cannot treat viral bronchitis or any viral infection.

 Only rarely can prescription medications treat the cause of viral bronchitis.
-Fortunately, there are home remedies which can relieve the symptoms.
+However, certain home remedies can relieve the symptoms:

-- Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDS) such as aspirin, ibuprofen and naproxen may soothe your sore throat.
+- Over-the-counter (OTC) nonsteroidal anti-inflammatory drugs, such as ibuprofen, and naproxen, may soothe your sore throat.

 - Humidifiers create moisture in the air you breathe.
 This can help loosen mucus in your nasal passages and chest, making it easier to breathe.